Things to Do in Tampa, Florida

 Museum of Science & Industry

-MOSI was like walking into a hands-on playground for the endlessly curious.
+This place was like walking into a hands-on playground for the endlessly curious and it was my son's favorite stop in Tampa!
 It’s built for exploration, not just observation, which I loved.
 From the giant working pulley exhibits to the hurricane simulator to the planetarium dome show, there was this constant buzz of “What if?” and “How does that work?”
 It’s great for kids, sure, but honestly?
 I had just as much fun getting into the experiments and science games.

 • Location: 4801 E Fowler Ave, Tampa, FL